Canadian Indian residential school system: Self-governance and school closure

 When the government revised the Indian Act in the 1940s and 1950s, some bands, along with regional and national Indigenous organizations, wanted to maintain schools in their communities.
 Motivations for support of the schools included their role as a social service in communities that were suffering from extensive family breakdowns; the significance of the schools as employers; and the inadequacy of other opportunities for children to receive education.

 In the 1960s, a major confrontation took place at the Saddle Lake Reserve in Alberta.
 After several years of deteriorating conditions and administrative changes, parents protested against the lack of transparency at the Blue Quills Indian School in 1969.
-In response, the government decided to close the school, convert the building into a residence, and enrol students in a public school 5 km away in St. Paul, Alberta.
+In response, the government decided to close the school, convert the building into a residence, and enroll students in a public school 5 km away in St. Paul, Alberta.
 The TRC report pertaining to this period states:

 Fearing their children would face racial discrimination in St. Paul, parents wished to see the school transferred to a private society that would operate it both as a school and a residence.
 The federal government had been open to such a transfer if the First Nations organization was structured as a provincial school division.
 The First Nations rejected this, saying that a transfer of First Nations education to the provincial authority was a violation of Treaty rights.